tc39/notes/es8/2017-03/mar-21.md

 DE: We nominate reviewers at stage 3.

-JF: I know the folks at PayPal were working on something similar and would probably like to review this.
+JXF: I know the folks at PayPal were working on something similar and would probably like to review this.

 ZB: It really depends on ...????
 They are separate spec proposals.
 I don't think the spec is finalized for them.
 How about we have ListFormat advance to stage 2 and get interest on the others later.